CVE-2026-3371: CWE-639 Authorization Bypass Through User-Controlled Key in themeum Tutor LMS – eLearning and online course solution

 Mitigation Recommendations

 Patch status is not yet confirmed — check the vendor advisory for current remediation guidance.
-Until an official fix is available, restrict user roles to trusted users only and monitor for suspicious AJAX requests related to course content ordering.
+Until an official fix is available, restrict user roles and permissions to trusted users only and monitor for suspicious activity related to course content reordering.
 Avoid granting Subscriber-level or higher access to untrusted users.
-Follow updates from the vendor for an official patch or temporary mitigation.
+Follow updates from the vendor for a forthcoming patch or official mitigation instructions.

 CVE-2026-3371: CWE-639 Authorization Bypass Through User-Controlled Key in themeum Tutor LMS – eLearning and online course solution